2019W1-CPSC410/dimsumlosesome/README.md

 -   The outcome of your end-user testing
 	- Our visualization was clear, users understood what was going on, 66.7% of users in our second round of user studies agreed that it was a great visualization tool and could clearly see what type of committing habit was good for what types of situations.
+	- 33.3% of users pointed out that they could see towards the deadline of a school project, the repository's PRs were merged more frequently and more prone to error.

 ## Roles